mishelashala/zettelkasten/reference/Databases.md

+### Database Purpose

+"Every database is created for a specific purpose, wether it's to solve a particular business problem, to manage the daily transactions of a business or organization, or to be used as a part of an information system."

+Database Design for Mere Mortals, p69-70

+### Database Goal

+"The database supports business rules relevant to the organization.
+The. data must provide valid and accurate information that is always meaningful to the business."

+Database Design for Mere Mortals, p23

+### The goal of a Database Architect

+"Your goal as the database architect is to make certain that it has only an *absolute minimum* amount of redundant data."

+Database Design for Mere Mortals, p206

+## Database Mission Statement

+"The mission statement establishes the purpose of the database and provides you with a distinct  focus for your design work."

+Database Design for Mere Mortals, p69

+### Mission Statement: Creation Process

+"The process of creating a mission statement involves conducting an interview with the owner or manager of the organization, learning about the organization, and determining the purpose of the new database."

+Database Design for Mere Mortals, p93

+### Database Statement: Mission Objectives

+"... are statements that represent the general tasks supported by the data maintained in the database."

+Database Design for Mere Mortals, p96

+#### Well written mission objectives

+"Each mission objective represents a single general task and define the task clearly without unnecessary details."

+Database Design for Mere Mortals, p97

+### When the mission statement is wrong

+"The specific purpose of the database is unclear.
+This mission statement is written in such a way that ascertaining the specific purpose of the database is difficult."

+## Database Data

+### Data: definition

+"The values you store in the database are data.
+Data is static in the sense that it remains in the same state until you modify it by some manual or automated process."

+Database Design for Mere Mortals, p35

+#### What data to store

+"you wouldn't necessarily want or need to store very last piece of data the organization migh possibly use.
+The data you finally choose to store and how you decide to store it will be determined by the way the organization uses its data."

+Database Design for Mere Mortals, p370

+### Data Integrity

+"... refers to the validity, consistency, and accuracy of the data in a database."

+Database Design for Mere Mortals, p59

+#### Data Integrity: Importance

+"Unless the database stores its data safely and effectively, the application will be useless no matter how well-designed the rest of the system may be."

+Rod Stephens, Beginning Database Design Solutions, pXXV

+"[...] a crack in the integrity could result in inconsistent data or inaccurate information."

+Database Design for Mere Mortals, p446

+#### Data Integrity vs Performance

+"Any time you break the rules for the sake of performance (or any other reason, for that matter), you are surely going to introduce data-integrity problems."

+Database Design for Mere Mortals, p467

+### Data Consistency

+"Consistency means different parts of the database don't hold contradictory views on the same information."

+Rod Stephens, Beginning Database Design Solutions, p10

+### Data Validity

+"Validity mean data is validated where possible against other pieces of data in the database."

+Rod Stephens, Beginning Database Design Solutions, p10

+### Consequences of poor data

+"[...] even if the application is well designed, poor data design will inevitably result in a poor application."

+Captain, Fidel A., Six-Step Relation Database Design, p xvii-xviii

+### Redundant Data

+"Redundant data is a value that is repeated in a field as a result of the field's participation in relating two tables or as a result of some field or table anomaly."

+Database Design for Mere Mortals, p208

+### Information

+"Information is data that you process in a manner that makes it meaningful and useful to you when you work with it or view it."

+Database Design for Mere Mortals, p35

+#### The problem with inaccurate information

+"Inaccurate information is probably the most detrimental result of improper database design - it can adversely affect your organization's bottom line."

+Database Design for Mere Mortals, p18

+### Data vs Information

+"The point to remember is that you must process your data in some manner so that you can turn it into meaningful information."

+Database Design for Mere Mortals, p35

+### Data vs Information: other definition

+"Data is what you store, information is what you retrieve."

+Database Design for Mere Mortals, p36

 ## Database Types

 "The two types of databases in database management are operational databases and analytical databases."

+Database Design for Mere Mortals, p4

+### Paper-based databases

+"This type of database typically contains inconsistent data, erroneous data, duplicate data, redundant data, incomplete entries, and old data that should have been purged from the database long ago."

+Database Design for Merge Mortals, p111

+### Operational Databases

+"This type of database if primarily used to collect, modify, and maintain data on a da-to-day basis.
+The type of data stored is _dynamic_, meaning that it changes constantly and always reflects up-to-the-minute information"

+John L. Viescas, SQL for mere mortals, p16

+#### Operational Databases: Usages

+"Operational databases [are] primarily used in online transaction processing (OTPL) scenarios"

 Database Design for Mere Mortals, p4